 There was no doubting his greatness nor his influence on the champion Pirates.
 Clemente had played in the All-Star Game, the World Series, had won the Most Valuable Player award, and had led the National League in batting average four times.
 He still had another milestone in his sights.
 “I would like to get 3,000 hits,” he said in 1971.62

-The Pirates had a rough start in 1972 and were in last place in May.
+The Pirates had a rough start in 1972.
 They climbed in the standings and by the last half of June had taken over first place for good.
 Clemente was also doing well even though he had an intestinal virus that caused him to miss a few games.
 By the end of June, his batting average was .315, and he was making good progress toward the mark of 3,000 hits.
 On July 9, he got his 78th hit of the season, leaving him only 40 short.
 However, the virus returned, and Clemente left the Pirates to go back to Pittsburgh for treatment.
 He was out of the lineup for two weeks, then came back and got a big hit in a Pirates win on July 23.